Breast Implant Revision in Santa Monica

 In addition, Dr. Karamanoukian works closely with breast surgery experts, cancer experts, and primary care physicians to address the medical needs of his patients from a safety perspective.
 If you do not have any medical records from your previous surgery, Dr. Karamanoukian may request more definitive diagnostic examinations such as MRI, mammogram, or ultrasound.
 Do not be intimidated by these examinations.
 The utility of these added diagnostic examinations is to improve the overall appearance of your breast and to maximize the aesthetic and long term outcome of your corrective breast surgery.

-Breast Asymmetry
+Breast Implant Asymmetry and Displacement Correction

 Correction of breast asymmetry and uneven breast implants: Asymmetry of the breasts is a very common complaint among women who have had cosmetic breast enhancement.
 A study in the journal Plastic and Reconstructive Surgery showed that up to 89% of women have significant asymmetry of the breasts preoperatively.
 Often, the breast asymmetry may be enhanced or highlighted after breast implant surgery.
 If you are concerned that one breast is completely different than the other, the asymmetry may be a result of preoperative differences in the size and shape of your breasts.
 Other causes of breast asymmetry include differences in surgical technique on the right and left breast, capsular contracture, scarring of one breast, hardening of the breast, or unilateral parenchymal swelling and edema.
 Breast implants may be lower on one side or higher on the other as a result of breast implant malpositioning.
 In general, Dr. Karamanoukian will examine you in the anterior-posterior, oblique, and lateral perspective to gain insight into the degree of breast asymmetry and the underlying cause of the condition.

 Breast asymmetry is a common condition affecting the majority of women.
 If you feel that your breasts do not look alike, you are not alone.
 A recent study published in Plastic & Reconstructive Surgery Journaldemonstrated that close to 90% of women has breast asymmetry.
 The factors to consider when discussing cosmetic surgery of the breasts, or surgical correction of breast asymmetry, include the following physical characteristics of the breast.
+Implants that are placed submuscularly or in a dual plane may be exposed to premature inferior displacement.
+In this situation, the implant may have no underlying support and may begin to descend below the level of the inframammary crease.
+In these situations, the breast and nipple seem to be disassociated from the implant itself.
+Surgery involves the placement of underlying core sutures in the breast crease in order to retain strength along the lower portion of the breast and secure the breast implant into the right location.
+This may be done on one side or bilaterally.

 Breast Shape: There is no one ideal breast shape or size.
 Breasts can develop in a variety of ways, all of which are aesthetically pleasing.
 More important than breast shape is the symmetry of the two breasts.
 If there is significant difference in the shape of the breast, this may cause significant emotional or physical embarrassment to the patient.
 The factors to consider are the overall shape of the breast, the presence of an inframammary fold, the medial and lateral dimensions of the breast, the size of the areola, and the position of the nipple relative to the other breast.